niklasp/ink-docs/versioned_docs/version-v6/faq/faq.md

    ink! smart contracts allow authors to use Rust's `alloc` crate.
    By default ink! authors use definitions from the `alloc` crate through `ink::prelude` crate.

    3. `std` library is what people generally call Rust's standard library.

    >    The Rust Standard Library is the foundation of portable Rust software, a set of minimal and battle-tested shared abstractions for the broader Rust ecosystem.

       It requires several operating system capabilities in order to work correctly such as input and output systems for files, networking etc.

-   Since the Wasm (a.k.a. `wasm32-unknown-unknown`) compilation target does not support Rust's standard library ink! authors cannot use it either for their own purposes.
-Instead the `pallet-contracts` tries to provide some common functionality that would otherwise be missing for common smart contract operations.
+      Since our RISC-V compilation target does not support Rust's standard library ink! authors cannot use it either for their own purposes.
+Instead the [`pallet-revive`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/revive) tries to provide some common functionality that would otherwise be missing for common smart contract operations.

 ### How do I hash a value?